-Two other online poker rooms currently offer play money games.
+Three other online poker rooms currently offer play money games.
 WSOP.com, AcePlay and Golden Nugget all have play money software operational at this time.
-South Point Poker once operated a play money site, but their software provider went bankrupt.
-The site is currently offline.
-It was once thought that South Point would be the first to launch real money play in Nevada.

 In addition to online poker, Nevada has one other form of legalized online gambling.
 Nevada is the only state that allows online sports betting.
 In addition to online sports betting, players may make sports bets on mobile devices and over their phone.
 Sports betting kiosks are also legal in unrestricted gaming establishments.
 These devices were outlawed in restricted taverns on July 1, 2013.

 Online poker is on the mind of Nevada.
 In 2011, the state passed legislation ordering their gaming commission to create policies and regulations should the federal government pass online poker legislation.
 The state has also approved a partnership between Caesar’s Entertainment and 888, the company that owns Pacific Poker and the network Pacific Poker anchors.
 It also approved a free online poker room launched by Las Vegas locals’ casino South Point.

 Station Casinos purchased the former GamesGrid software through its Ultimate Gaming subsidiary.
 Bwin.party announced a joint venture with MGM and Boyd Gaming, although this partnership never went live.
 In fact, bwin.party has completely dismissed the Nevada online poker market.
 It is unknown as to whether licensing issues played a part in this decision.